 to get back the ESN and KNETI hash from the new HSM.
 If the network is not trusted, get the ESN and hash out of the HSM front panel.

-- Now you can permit the new HSM to connect to your RFS via:
+- Permit the new HSM to connect to your RFS via:

-- Now enroll the new HSM (include the -p flag!):
+- Enroll the new HSM (include the -p flag since this is your privileged client):

 again, IP, ESN, hash.
 The -p tells it privileged mode, which is only needed from your RFS server, and which you’d previously input on the front panel.
 Your regular nodes you won’t use the -p.

-- Pull the new config from the front panel of the HSM, or, using the front panel, turn on auto update config.
+Pull the new config from the front panel of the HSM, or, using the front panel, turn on auto update config.
+If you’ve turned on auto push, the HSM should then write its new config back to the RFS.
+If you do not have auto push enabled, use the front panel to push the config back.

 - The new HSM probably doesn’t have the same firmware as your other(s), and enquiry will tell you that via ‘unsupported firmware’, so you may need to do an upgrade.
-If that’s the case, use:
+This is also an ideal time to upgrade it, because you haven’t loaded the security world yet, and firmware upgrades destroy the security world.
+If that’s the case, first use the nethsmadmin command to list the images available on your RFS.
+So, the IP below will be your RFS IP, not an HSM IP:

 Image upgrade completed.
 Please wait for appliance to reboot.
 Please wait for approximately half an hour for the appliance to internally upgrade.